turingschool/md_launch_curriculum/Mod2/Lessons/Week4/IntroToORM.md

 Open up your Solution Explorer.
 You should now have a migrations folder, take a look at what's there!

-What's created is not very human readable, but we can get a rough understanding of what's happening.
+What's created is not very human-readable, but we can get a rough understanding of what's happening.
 We can see there is something about creating a table with the name plants.

 You can think of your migration file as instructions for what SQL should be run on your database.

 ### 6. Apply the Migration to Create our Database
-To actually execute the intructions in our migration file, or in technical terms "apply the migration", we run the following command in the Package Manager Console.
+To actually execute the instructions in our migration file, or in technical terms "apply the migration", we run the following command in the Package Manager Console.

+*Tools > NuGet Package Manager > Package Manager Console*

 ```
 update-database